-Note that for other programming languages there are some prerequisites that are not yet available.
+GCC supports seven different computer languages, but the prerequisites for most of them have not yet been installed.
 See the BLFS Book GCC page for instructions on how to build all of GCC's supported languages.

 The meaning of the new configure parameters: